How Much Does Car Insurance Increase After an Accident? (2024)

 • Does car insurance increase after a no-fault accident?

+Possibly.
 Rates can increase by 10% after a no-fault accident, according to Insurify data.
 While it may seem unfair, filing a claim — regardless of fault — likely increases your rates.
-However, rates won’t increase as much after a no-fault accident compared to an at-fault accident.
+But your rates won’t increase as much after a no-fault accident compared to an at-fault accident.

 Methodology